julienrf/scala-lessons/course/slides/course.md

 add(3, 4) // 7
 ```

-An equivalent computation could the following:
+An equivalent computation could be the following:

 ```scala
 def add(a: Int) = (b: Int) => a + b